Adavalle Aligithe: Plot

-The entire film runs around a joint family, Subbarayudu (Gummadi) is the head of the family and his wife is Venkatalakshmi (Devika).
-He has 4 brothers, Ganapathi (Nutan Prasad), Prasad (Ranganath), Karthik (Rajendra Prasad), Paaru (Sai Chand) and their wives Rajeswari (P. R. Varalakshmi), Sharada (Vejella Rajeswari), Anasuya (Rajyalakshmi) & Jaya (Vanitha Sri) respectively.
+The entire film runs around a joint family, Subbarayudu is the head of the family and his wife is Venkatalakshmi.
+He has 4 brothers, Ganapathi, Prasad, Karthik, Paaru and their wives Rajeswari, Sarada, Anasuya & Jaya respectively.
 All of them live very happily, but the only problem is, the men ignore their wives and look them at a low profile.
 According to them, wives must be kept under control for a happy family.
 Here the ladies show resent through sulk by playing a drama to change their husbands' perception with the intention of creating a happy and affectionate family in which everyone respects each other.
 Rest of the story is how the wives execute their plan and succeed?